Full-Time Graduate Program

 - We have a collegial and supportive environment for students, in which we work to help each student achieve his or her goals and potential.
 We see ourselves as the most student-centered of all top computer science departments.

 - We are located on Lake Washington in the city of Seattle.
 The city is unique in its combination of culture, natural beauty, and high-tech industry.

 Our students benefit from many collaborations and relationships that we have developed across the campus and in the region.
-In addition to technology industry leaders such as Microsoft Research, Amazon.com, and Google Seattle -- all close to campus -- we have a top-rated medical school that is part of Seattle's bio-medical ecosystem, which also includes the Institute for Systems Biology, the Allen Brain Institute, and the Fred Hutchinson Cancer Research Institute.
-We are also the leading center for global health, based on the presence of the Bill and Melinda Gates Foundation, the UW Center for Health Metrics and Evaluation, the UW School of Public Health, PATH (an international non-profit for global health), and others.
+In addition to being the headquarters of established technology leaders such as Microsoft and Amazon.com, our city is also home to an extensive (and ever-growing) list of engineering centers established by major industry players from outside the Northwest, including Adobe, Apple, Facebook, Google, Hulu, and Oracle.
+We have a top-rated medical school that is part of Seattle's vibrant bio-medical ecosystem, which also includes the Institute for Systems Biology, the Allen Brain Institute, and the Fred Hutchinson Cancer Research Center.
+Seattle is also the leading center for global health, thanks to the presence of the Bill & Melinda Gates Foundation, the UW Center for Health Metrics and Evaluation, the UW School of Public Health, the international non-profit PATH, and many others.

 These are but a few examples of how we develop core technology and transform it to change the world.
 We cannot accomplish our goals without stellar faculty and well-trained students.
-Use this site to learn the particulars for applying to our Ph.D. program, where you can join us in contributing to these exciting and important times.
+Use this site to learn the particulars for applying to our Ph.D. program, where you can join us in contributing to this exciting and important work.
 Best wishes for your graduate school success.

 Henry M. Levy

 - Research Opportunities